Arus2002/bitset/README.md

 It will create executable file: Bitset

 # Usage
-Now, you can run the executable to start the scheduling process:
+Now, you can run the executable to start testing:
 ./Bitset